Building a Slack reminder app with Cloud Functions and Cloud Scheduler

 - Create a new Slack team, or use a team for which you have permissions to add integrations.

-This tutorial uses billable components of GCP including Compute Engine.
+This tutorial uses billable components of Google Cloud including Compute Engine.
 Use the Pricing Calculator to estimate the costs for your usage.

 Slack is free for up to 10 apps and integrations.
 Check the Slack pricing page for details.